sobiamaredia/checkout51/README.md

 This project include all the database migration scripts which create database and tables.

-For sorting and pagination I used symfony library `Knp Pager component`.
+For sorting and pagination I used [KnpLabs components](https://github.com/KnpLabs/knp-components) library

 ### Clone directory